 Hang on.
 Two appliances broke at the same time?
 Are you kidding?

 Appliances stop working occasionally.
 In one 2014 study, about 14 percent of dishwashers encountered a problem within 10 years.
 When that happens, you need to know if you’re eligible for a repair, replacement or refund.
 Manufacturers often give you little or no help with your problem.
 They hide behind a retailer or a vaguely worded warranty.
 Or they just give you the runaround, which is what happened to Sorensen.
+Ideally, you would know how to watch out for faulty products and buy what works best.
 But there are advanced strategies for getting your appliances repaired or refunded, and I’ll share them with you now.

 The incredible story of two GE appliances that failed at the same time